- Liberia is a country slightly smaller than England, located in West Africa.

 - Liberia exports rubber, timber, diamonds, iron and cacao.

-Have you got any interesting facts about Liberia that we’ve missed?
+Have you got any interesting or fun facts about Liberia that we’ve missed?
 Share them here in the comments section below!

 Related 'Africa' Facts